feature-engine/feature_engine/docs/encoding/PRatioEncoder.rst

-WoEEncoder
+PRatioEncoder
 ==========

-The WoEEncoder() replaces the labels by the weight of evidence.
+The PRatioEncoder() replaces the labels by the ratio of probabilities.
 It only works for binary classification.

-The weight of evidence is given by: np.log( p(1) / p(0) )
+The target probability ratio is given by: p(1) / p(0)

-The WoEEncoder() works only with categorical variables.
+The PRatioEncoder() works only with categorical variables.
 A list of variables can be indicated, or the encoder will automatically select all categorical variables in the train set.

 .. code:: python